If you love sewing then you probably have a fabric stash and tons of fabric scraps. Keeping them organized can be a huge challenge for most sewists.

 What I love about this storage technique is its versatility.
 You can line your fabrics up on a bookcase; or they will fit nicely in storage bins.

-In the video, Melanie mentions two types of storage boards.
-One is pretty pricy and is a little hard to find.
+There are two types of magazine boards.
+One is pretty pricey and is a little hard to find.
 The other is available on Amazon and costs around $10.
 I’ve added affiliate links for your convenience and included two different sizes.
 These are what I use.